Chembio Diagnostics, Inc. (CEMI) CEO Richard Eberly on Q2 2021 Results - Earnings Call Transcript

 Operator

+And then just lastly, on the CLIA waiver, maybe you can provide some more color on how discussions have been going.
+Have you needed to answer questions, submit new data.
+I know timing is tricky here, but maybe what are some of the gating factors left before achieving that waiver?

+I think what we're excited about is that we're in active discussions with the FDA.
+We certainly can't talk about what those actual discussions are.
+But the fact that we're in active discussions with them and answering the questions, we believe the process is moving forward.
+And as soon as we have any decision for a CLIA waiver award or not, we'll communicate that.
+But I think we're all pretty excited that we're in that part of the review.
+And hopefully, we'll have some news in the very near future.

-Certainly.
-Your first question is coming from Bruce Jackson from The Benchmark Company.
-Your line is live.
+Our last question today is coming from Bruce Jackson at The Benchmark Company.

 Bruce Jackson